-Our UK laboratory generates test data and provides results on the explosivity and flammability of the dangerous substances found in the materials you transport.
+Our laboratories generate test data on the dangerous substances you transport.

-If your business transports potentially dangerous goods or materials, then you may be subject to a range of national transport regulations, alongside other international bodies.
+If your business transports potentially dangerous goods or substances, then you may be subject to a range of national and international transport regulations.

 Sigma-HSE’s labs offer customers comprehensive standard and custom testing packages to aid you in the classification and transportation of dangerous goods and materials.